 Delirium with UTIs in Older Adults

-Have you noticed a change in the behavior or an older adult that you care for?
-Perhaps it has taken place over the span of a number of days--confusion, restlessness, hallucinations or social withdrawal?
+Have you noticed a change in the behavior of an older adult you care for?
+Perhaps this change has taken place over the span of several days, and includes symptoms such as confusion, restlessness, hallucinations or social withdrawal?

-Before jumping to the conclusion that your loved one has the beginnings of dementia, have a physical exam performed.
-Your loved one might be suffering from delirium brought on by a urinary tract infection (UTI).
-In older adults, UTIs can become quite serious, so it is important that you have an assessment or checkup done as soon as possible.
+Before we jump to the conclusion that a loved one has the beginnings of dementia, we should have a physical exam performed by a physician.
+They instead might be suffering from delirium brought on by a urinary tract infection (UTI).
+In older adults, UTIs can become quite serious, so it is important that we have an assessment or checkup done as soon as possible.

-UTI happens when bacteria enter the urinary tract through the urethra, to the bladder, to the ureters, and finally, resting in the kidneys.
-The kidneys, work to filter waste out of the blood and pass it through the urinary tract in urine.
-However, once bacteria infect the kidneys, they can infect the bloodstream and carry it all the way to the brain.
+UTIs happen when bacteria enter the urinary tract through the urethra, traveling to the bladder, then to the ureters and, finally, resting in the kidneys.
+The kidneys work to filter waste out of the blood and pass it through the urinary tract in urine.
+However, once bacteria infect the kidneys, they can infect the bloodstream and carry the infection all the way to the brain.

 Treatment is handled through a course of antibiotics.
-If the delirium continues, a short-term course of antipsychotics may be needed.
+If the delirium is present and continues, a short-term course of antipsychotics may be needed.

 Prevention is also key.
-Have your loved one drink plenty of water to keep him or her hydrated and to keep fluid moving through his or her system.
-Also, encourage your loved one to drink cranberry juice and take Vitamin C to keep bacteria out of the urine.
-Proper hygiene is also important here, as your senior should wipe “front to back” to keep bacteria from entering the urethra and wear clean cotton underwear.
+We should have a loved one drink plenty of water to keep them hydrated and to keep fluid moving through their system.
+Proper hygiene is also important, and our loved ones should wipe “front to back” to keep bacteria from entering the urethra, as well as wear clean cotton underwear.